finger563/agse2015/design/FRR/design.md

   * Started with prototype (AGSE v1):
     * AGSE system (shown in CDR)
       * Hardware
-      	* Code:
-	  * Prototyped in python
-	  * Grabbed sample from known (pre-programmed) position and orientation
-	  * Not very maintainable
-	  * Camera & object detection code was not integrated
-	  * Code was split among jetson and arduino
-	  * Serial communications issues (servo & arduino) and noise issues (servo pwm)
 	* Base:
 	  * Unstable off the shelf turntable
 	  * Bad servo control